diffusify/diffusify-engine/README.md

 - **Extensible Framework**: Easily add new processors by inheriting from base classes.
 - **Text-to-Video Frame Generation**: Generate video frames from text prompts using configurable generative models.

+## Backend for Diffusify Studio

+Diffusify Engine serves as the powerful backend for **Diffusify Studio**, a user-friendly application that provides a graphical interface to access and utilize the engine's capabilities.
+Diffusify Studio simplifies the creation and enhancement of videos by allowing users to easily configure pipelines, manage settings, and interact with the underlying AI models without needing to write code.

 ## Table of Contents

 - [Requirements](#requirements)